workshopper/stream-adventure/problems/read_it/problem.md

 Implement a Readable stream, initiate a new stream instance from your implementation and pipe to `process.stdout`.
+You will receive the content to add to your stream like first argument.

 ### Docs
 * `stream.Readable`: https://nodejs.org/api/stream.html#stream_class_stream_readable